-The Passion-Driven Statistics E-Book – Second Edition is a container for the project-based curriculum.
+The Passion-Driven Statistics E-Book – Third Edition is a container for the project-based curriculum.
 It is broken into 15 chapters, each providing a brief overview of the previous chapter material, a summary of the upcoming topic, links to the video lessons, and a corresponding project assignment.

-The book can be downloaded with this link.
+A pdf version can be downloaded with this link.

-What do some past students have to say?
+What do past students have to say?

 (from anonymous course evaluations)